 Biphasic Mesothelioma Prognosis

 Prognosis is a medical term describing the possibility of a patient’s recovery based on the likely disease course.
-Factors like the patient’s overall health, age, gender, tumour location, and cancer stage are taken into life expectancy and survival rate considerations.
+Factors like the patient’s overall health, age, gender, tumor location, and cancer stage are taken into life expectancy and survival rate considerations.

 When determining a prognosis for mesothelioma, cell type is another variable that is used to predicting a prognosis.
 In order to achieve the most favorable prognosis, extensive tests need to be performed to accurately diagnose biphasic cell type to ensure the best treatment plan is developed.